tmhglnd/mercury-playground/README.md

 ## ✨ Inspiration

-During the development of Mercury (both the playground and the full version) I find inspiration in many other live coding environments, practices and other platforms.
+During the development of Mercury (both the playground and the full version) I've found inspiration in many other live coding environments, practices and other platforms.
 Some of these are:

 - [Hydra](https://hydra.ojack.xyz/) - Live coding visual synthesizer by Olivia Jack
 - [Sema](https://sema.codes/about) - Live coding language design platform combined with Machine Learning